jmangt/test-driven-puppet/the_users_module.md

 See 'puppet man module' or 'man puppet-module' for full help.
 ```

-Generate the module and accept the defaults.
+Generate the module and answer the appropriate questions.
+[1]

 ```
 $ cd /vagrant